vudangRVC/meta-renesas-sst/meta-rzg2l/docs/recipes-docs/rzpi-docs/files/README.md

 ### MIPI CSI2 with Arducam 5MP MIPI Camera

-RZG2L-SBC supports MIPI CSI-2 camera interface and the Arducam 5MP MIPI Camera (OV5640 image sensor) is enabled and tested.
+RZG2L-SBC supports the MIPI CSI-2 camera interface and the Arducam 5MP MIPI Camera (OV5640 image sensor) is enabled and tested.

 You should edit `uEnv.txt` as follows to enable MIPI CSI-2 interface with the camera supported: